YYYIKES/kraig-celly-generator/README.md

-# ash-crook-clone
+# kraig-celly-generator
- A text generator using a data set of everything I've written in my life
+ A text generator using scraped tweets from Craig Kelly's account, then fucking with the dataset.